vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/5-deploy-canopy.md

 We deployed our `canopy` in experiment environment manually, but for the higher environments we need to store the definitions in Git and deploy our models via Argo CD to get all the benefits that GitOps brings.

-But first, we need to set up our backend repository to store prompts for test and production environments.
+But first, we need to set up our backend repository to handle the GenAI application logic for test and production environments.

 1. Clone the backend repository to your workbench.